Viralmaniar/BigBountyRecon/README.md

 12. Publicly Exposed Documents: Such documents can be used to extract metadata information.

 13. phpinfo(): Exposing phpinfo() on its own isn't necessarily a risk, but in combination with other vulnerabilities could lead to your site becoming compromised.
-Additionaly, module versions could make attackers life easier when targeting application using newly discovered exploits.
+Additionally, module versions could make attackers life easier when targeting application using newly discovered exploits.

 14. Finding Backdoors: This can help one to identify website defacements or server hijacking related issues.
+By exploiting the open redirect vulnerability on the trusted web application, the attacker can redirect victims to a phishing page.

-15. Install/Setup Files:
+15. Install/Setup Files: Such files allows an attacker to perform enumeration on the target organisation.
+Information gathered using these files can help discover version details which can then be used to perform the targeted exploit.

-16. Open Redirects:
+16. Open Redirects: With these, we look at various known parameters vulnerable to open redirect related issues.

-17. Apache Struts RCE:
+17. Apache Struts RCE: Successfully exploiting an RCE vulnerability could allow the attacker to run arbitrary programs.
+Here, we are looking for files with extensions of ".action" or ".do".

 18. 3rd Party Exposure:

 19. Check Security Headers: